-Positive Conversations includes information on key Environmental, Social and Governance issues such as carbon footprint, labour and human rights practices and board composition, as well as important information on company engagements and proxy voting.
-A copy of this document can be obtained on our website.
+Positive Conversations includes information on key ESG issues such as carbon footprint and net zero expectations, social issues such as financial inclusion and governance matters, as well as important information on company engagements and proxy voting.

 We produce separate reports because it is important to distinguish between business strategy (products and services) and business practices (ESG).
 While companies make it into our portfolio based on the impact from products and services, we aim to own shares in exceptional companies that operate with honesty and integrity, that treat their stakeholders well, and are leaders within their respective areas.
 We believe our bespoke approach will lead to more interesting and effective conversations and actions over time.